bjyurkovich/iotery-matlab-device-sdk/README.md

-# Iotery MATLAB Device (Embedded) SDK
+# Iotery MATLAB SDKs

+Iotery is a manage IoT cloud service.

-The Iotery Embedded MATLAB SDK is a light REST wrapper for the [Iotery REST API](https://iotery.io/docs/embedded) designed to help the MATLAB user emulate a device in MATLAB and interact with the cloud as if it was a real device.
+The Iotery Embedded and Account Manager MATLAB SDKs are a light REST wrappers for the [Iotery REST API](https://iotery.io/docs) designed to help the MATLAB user emulate a device in MATLAB or manage their IoT deployment (Iotery Account).

-## Using the SDK in MATLAB
+## Using the SDKs in MATLAB

-Download the included file `IoteryDevice.m` and place it in your current directory.
+To use the Embedded SDK, download the included file `IoteryDevice.m` and place it in your current directory.

+To use the Account Manager SDK, download the included file `IoteryAccountManager.m` and place it in your current directory.

-## Example
+## Example - Embedded

 The following example assumes that you have created a device type, device, and data types in Iotery via the dashboard or API.